mslinn/jekyll_plugin_support/README.md

   - `pay_tuesday="maybe not"`
   - `pay_tuesday='maybe not'`

+#### Remaining Markup
+After your plugin has parsed all the keyword options and name/value parameters, call `@helper.remaining_markup` to obtain the remaining markup that was passed to your plugin.

 ### `no_arg_parsing` Optimization
 If your tag or block plugin only needs access to the raw arguments passed from the web page,